rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 Individual cases and clusters of serious ocular adverse reactions have been reported following unapproved intravitreal use of bevacizumab compounded from vials approved for intravenous administration in cancer patients.
 These reactions included infectious endophthalmitis, intraocular inflammation such as sterile endophthalmitis, uveitis and vitritis, retinal detachment, retinal pigment epithelial tear, intraocular pressure increased, intraocular haemorrhage such as vitreous haemorrhage or retinal haemorrhage and conjunctival haemorrhage.
 Some of these reactions have resulted in various degrees of visual loss, including permanent blindness.

+<div style=\"page-break-after: always\"></div>

 ## Systemic effects following intravitreal use

-<div style=\"page-break-after: always\"></div>

 A reduction of circulating VEGF concentration has been demonstrated following intravitreal anti-VEGF therapy.
 Systemic adverse reactions including non-ocular haemorrhages and arterial thromboembolic reactions have been reported following intravitreal injection of VEGF inhibitors.

 ## Ovarian failure/fertility

 Bevacizumab may impair female fertility (see sections 4.6 and 4.8).
-Therefore fertility preservation strategies should be discussed with women of childbearing potential prior to starting treatment with bevacizumab.
+Therefore fertility preservation strategies should be discussed with women of child-bearing potential prior to starting treatment with bevacizumab.

-## Excipients
+## Sodium content

 This medicinal product contains less than 1 mmol sodium (23 mg) per vial, that is to say essentially 'sodium-free'.

-This medicine contains 1.6 mg of polysorbate 20 in each 100 mg/4 ml vial and 6.4 mg in each 400 mg/16 ml vial which is equivalent to 0.4 mg/ml.
-Polysorbates may cause allergic reactions.

 ## 4.5 Interaction with other medicinal products and other forms of interaction